Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 What is the interior of the Batu Caves like?

-The wild caves are very muddy; bring a change of clothes if you plan to take any spelunking tours.
+The wild caves are very muddy; bring a change of clothes if you plan to take spelunking tours.

 Best Times to Visit Batu Caves

-The best times to visit Batu Caves are in the mornings and evenings as there is no shelter or shade from the sun as you climb the stairs.
+The best times to visit Batu Caves are in the mornings and evenings, as there is no shelter or shade from the sun as you climb the stairs.

 • You may be surprised by the wild “crab-eating Macaque” Cave Monkeys who love to wander along the stairs.